Habibmaryam/real-time-tracking-solution/README.md

 ---
 ## INTRODUCTION

-We are developing a real-time tracking solution to be used by small businesses online or offline using the embedded google map for ease in tracking real time goods as opposed to the alert messages received before getting your orders or goods.
-In this regard, a survey questionnaire was drafted out to get potential users to hear from their experiences while waiting to get their products, their pain points and to know the way forward.
+We are developing a real-time tracking solution to be used by small businesses online or offline using the embedded Google map for ease in tracking real-time goods as opposed to the alert messages received before getting your orders or goods.
+In this regard, a survey questionnaire was drafted to get potential users to hear their experiences while waiting to get their products, their pain points and to know the way forward.

-The aim of the tracking solution project is to solve the issues with logistic problem by allowing users to track their shipment / packages at any given time.
-So they do not always need to liase with their suppliers all the time so we analyzed the dataset and we got some insights from it.
+The aim of the tracking solution project is to solve the issues with logistic problems by allowing users to track their shipments/packages at any given time.
+So they do not always need to liaise with their suppliers all the time so we analyzed the dataset and we got some insights from it.

 It will be hosted on a temporary website